Clinical services capability framework guideline

 1. all hospitals/relevant facilities have undertaken a baseline self-assessment against the current CSCF

-2. the Department of Health is notified when a change, including a new health service, to the CSCF baseline self-assessment occurs through the established public hospital CSCF notification process; and
+2. the Department of Health is notified through the established public hospital CSCF notification process of:

-3. when a CSCF module is updated, or a new module is introduced, a self-assessment is undertaken against the relevant module and submitted to the Department of Health.
+• when a CSCF module is introduced or updated a self-assessment is undertaken against the new module and submitted to the Department.

 3.2 Temporary suspension or permanent cessation of a health service

-3.2.1 The Department of Health and a HHS may terminate or temporarily suspend a health service identified within the CSCF by mutual agreement.
-The proposed termination or suspension must be made in writing.
+3.2.1 The Department and a HHS may terminate or temporarily change a CSCF self-assessed health service level by mutual agreement.
+The proposed termination or temporary change must be made in writing to the Department.

-1. A suspension may result from, but is not exclusively due to, limitations in workforce capacity or issues regarding the safety or quality of the services provided.
+1. A temporary change may result from, but is not exclusively due to, limitations in workforce capacity or issues regarding the safety or quality of the services provided.

 2. A termination means the permanent cessation of a health service by a HHS.

-3. A temporary suspension means the service is either reduced or ceases for a period of three months or less.
+3. A temporary CSCF level change means the service is either reduced or ceases for a period of three months or less.

-The Department of Health may not support a request from a HHS to terminate or suspend a health service and may require the HHS to maintain the service.
-Funding provided by the Department of Health for the health service may be reallocated.
+The Department may not support a request from a HHS to terminate or temporarily change the CSCF level of a health service and may require the HHS to maintain the service.
+Funding provided by the Department for the health service may cease.

 5. Approval and implementation